sebronas/sebronas/README.md

 ## About me
 <div style="text-align: justify">
 Hi!
-My name is Kristaps Sebris and I am a beginning software developer.
+My name is Kristaps Sebris.
 At this point I would like to share with you my experience and projects I had the pleasure to work on so far.
 </div>

 <div align="center">